wwarthen/RomWBW/Source/Doc/UserGuide.md

 In this example we will copy the (hd1k) games image to Slice 6 (free) of our existing media.
-In this example we assume the media has already been formatted with the combo image, which already contains 6 slices (numbered from 0 to 5)
+In this example we assume the media has already been formatted with the combo image, which already contains 6 slices (numbered from 0 to 5).
-We are just coping the needed slice to the existing media as a new slice (number 6) after the existing slices making it the 7th slice.
+We are just copying the needed slice to the existing media as a new slice (number 6) after the existing slices making it the 7th slice.

 ```